RomanJJa/pslides/README.md

 ## Usage: Programming an experiment or a survey with PSlides
 The library includes custom HTML tags that begin with "p-" like `<p-slide>` which are specific to the PSlides library.
 There exists pre-configured CSS for these tags.
 ### `<p-slide>`
 The `<p-slide>` tag introduces a slide that is similar to a PowerPoint slide.
 When the URL to the experiment is opened, the library picks the first slide in the document by making only the contents of that slide visible to the client.
-There are some extra attributes that make it easier for you to navigate the slides:
+There are some extra attributes that make it easier for you to navigate the slides.
+**Attributes**
 - `keysnext` & `keysback`: You can write down any keys (such as "KeyS", "KeyK", "Space", "Enter", ...) on the keyboard that will navigate the client to the next (`keysnext`) or previous (`keysback`) slide.
 If you want to write multiple keys, separate them by spaces.
   ```html